 Here, we describe transmissible and non-transmissible methods for delivering biocontrol agents to possums.

-Scientists in New Zealand are developing a range ofagents to reduce possum numbers, because possums are a pest.
+Scientists in New Zealand investigated a range ofagents to reduce possum numbers, because possums are a pest.
 Biocontrol agents may be toxins or vaccines against specific possum proteins involved in reproduction.

 Delivering the biocontrol agent to possums is difficult because most possums live in dense bush or mountainous areas, which are not easily accessible.